thrive4/app.fb.slideshow/readme.md

 slideshow.exe "path to file or folder"\
 slideshow.exe "path to file or folder" fullscreen\
 if no file or path is specified the current dir will be scanned for an image\
-if the folder has subfolder(s) these will be scanned for images as well
+if the folder has subfolder(s) these will be scanned for images as well\
-\
-or specify a path via \conf\conf.ini
+or specify a path via \conf\conf.ini\
-[images]
+## configuration
+' options de, en, fr and nl\
+locale          = en\
+[clock and date display]\
+ttffont       = gisha.ttf\
+fontsizeclock = 58\
+fontsizedate  = 30\
+' options dddd, dd mmm yyyy or dd/mm/yyyy\
+dateformat    = dddd, dd mmm yyyy\
+' options hh:mm, hh:mm:ss AM/PM, hh:mm AM/PM\
+timeformat    = hh:mm\
+' clockposistion options bottomleft, bottomright, topleft, topright\
+clockposistion = bottomleft\
+' language date options os, full, abbreviated\
+' full and abbreviated use date.ini allowing\
+' to override the os language\
+datedisplay = abbreviated\
+[images]\
-' location images
+' location images\
 imagefolder = g:\data\images\flickr\alpha clock
 ## requirements
 sdl2 (32bit) v2.24.2.0\